diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 `For large files, you should not use a compression format that does not support splitting on the whole file, because you lose locality and make MapReduce applications very inefficient`.

 #### Codecs
-**CompressionOutputStream** and **CompressionInputStream** are similar to java.util. zip.DeflaterOutputStream and java.util.zip.DeflaterInputStream, except that both of the former provide the ability to reset their underlying compressor or decompressor.
+**CompressionOutputStream** and **CompressionInputStream** are similar to java.util. zip.DeflaterOutputStream and java.util.zip.DeflaterInputStream, except that both of the former provide `the ability to reset their underlying compressor or decompressor`.
 This is important for applications that compress sections of the data stream as separate blocks, such as in a SequenceFile.

 **Example 5-1.
 A program to compress data read from standard input and write it to standard output**
 ```java